 Source: Research and Development in Biotechnology (NAICS 541711)

 Core courses and electives are in biotechnology, biology, biostatistics, business, chemical engineering, and chemistry.
 Students choose from five concentrations in which core courses are combined with elective study matched with their specialization.
 All science concentrations give students the opportunity to participate in hands-on lab experience and take part in independent work in research labs.
 All concentrations feature a co-op assignment with a leading industry employer.
 Current program concentrations include:

 • Molecular Biotechnology – Integrates biochemistry and molecular biology in the cellular context.
 Includes the organization and replication of genomes, principles and methods for genetic manipulation, the regulation of gene expression, and the structure and function of organelles.
 Emphasizes protein synthesis, including translation, post-translational modifications, and translocations of proteins within the cells and secretion.

-• Process Sciences – focuses on the production of drug substance of biopharmaceuticals from cell culture process to purification of the biologic molecules.
-The students learn the principles of development and implementation of biological manufacturing processes through the integration of concepts and fundamentals of engineering and life sciences.
-The concentration addresses biochemical engineering, mammalian cell culture process development and protein purification.
-The learning of the students is reinforced by both lecture courses and project-driven laboratory experience that provides hands-on learning of cell culture and protein separation
+• Process Sciences – Focuses on the production of drug substance of biopharmaceuticals from cell culture process to purification of the biologic molecules.
+Students learn the principles of development and implementation of biological manufacturing processes through the integration of concepts and fundamentals of engineering and life sciences.
+The concentration addresses biochemical engineering, mammalian cell culture process development, and protein purification.
+Student comprehension is reinforced by both lecture courses and project-driven laboratory experience that provides hands-on learning of cell culture and protein separation.

 • Biotechnology Enterprise – Integrates business and management skills with the science of biotechnology.
 Students learn the fundamental concepts of leadership, entrepreneurship and innovation, financial decision making, and marketing.
 They gain teamwork, management, and business development skills in the process and graduate prepared to become scientist-managers.
 Some of the specialization courses for this concentration are offered only online.